Powered By Blogger

 Young’s literal translation actually makes it clear that this coming resurrection was imminent, not just something in the future.

-Paul kept reminding them that he was an orthidox Jew and that that orthodoxy demanded a resurrection and Paul made it quite clear (as well as the other apostles) that this rising from the dead was imminent.
+Paul kept reminding them that he was an orthodox Jew and that that orthodoxy demanded a resurrection and Paul made it quite clear (as well as the other apostles) that this rising from the dead was imminent.

-This soon coming (greek word mello) resurrection caught Felix’s attention but his love for money was stronger.
+This soon coming (Greek word mello) resurrection caught Felix’s attention but his love for money was stronger.
 He kept a hope up that Paul would bribe him with some money for his release which, of course, Paul never offered.
-But it came around that Felix’s Jewish wife became interested in this Paul and Felix, perhaps, thought that she might have a fresh perspective on this so called new doctrine (which of course wasn’t since the prophets have been predicting it for centuries) so he called Paul in for a private session with just him and his Jewish wife Drussila.
-Drussila was descended from the Herodian dynasty.
+But it came around that Felix’s Jewish wife became interested in this Paul and Felix, perhaps, thought that she might have a fresh perspective on this so called new doctrine (which of course wasn’t since the prophets have been predicting it for centuries) so he called Paul in for a private session with just him and his Jewish wife Drusilla.
+Drusilla was descended from the Herodian dynasty.
 Paul began to share the gospel with them and when he finally got to the resurrection Felix began to become afraid.

 Acts 24:25 and he reasoning concerning righteousness, and temperance, and the judgment that is about to be, Felix, having become afraid, answered, `For the present be going, and having got time, I will call for thee;' Young's literal translation.